 the number of rows in the table that is represented.

 The point of this is that all the cells for each column are stored

 contiguously, which for very large, and especially very wide tables

 means that certain access patterns (basically, ones which access

 only a small proportion of the columns in a table) can be much more

 efficient since they require less I/O overhead in reading data blocks.

-Such tables are perfectly legal FITS files, but most non-STIL software will probably not recognise them as tables in the usual way.
+Such tables are perfectly legal FITS files, but general-purpose FITS software may not recognise them as multi-row tables in the usual way.
 This format is mostly intended for the case where you have a large table in some other format (possibly the result of an SQL query) and you wish to cache it in a way which can be read efficiently by a STIL-based application.

 metadata stored as a VOTable byte array in the primary HDU.